DanielRizberg/aligntest/README.md

 # aligntest
-open a new root folder and take all the projects from "move oy folder to there"
+open a new root folder and take all the projects from "move out folder to there"